cps1g12/cps1g12.github.io/_pages/about.md

 Hi, I'm Charlie.

-I am a **Senior Computer Vision Research Scientist** at **Mathworks' Advanced Research & Technology Office**, where I aim to accelerate and amplify the impact of academic research on MathWorks' products.
-Before this, I was a research scientist at **Meta** (aka Facebook, when I was there!) **Reality Labs**, working on depth sensors for AR and VR products.
+I am a Senior Computer Vision Research Scientist at Mathworks' Advanced Research & Technology Office, where I aim to accelerate and amplify the impact of academic research on MathWorks' products.
+Before this, I was a research scientist at Meta (aka Facebook, when I was there!)
+Reality Labs, working on depth sensors for AR and VR products.

-I have a PhD in Electrical Engineering from Boston University, where I worked on exciting computational imaging problems under the guidance of Vivek K Goyal.
+I earned a PhD in Electrical Engineering from Boston University, where I worked on exciting problems in computational imaging under the guidance of Vivek K Goyal.